mickeykhuongtran112/DFT-FFT-transform-in-Image-Compression/README.md

 # DFT-FFT-transform-in-Image-Compression
-This is my project that i use for subject assignment Digital Processing.
+This is my project that i use for Digital Signal Processing Project.